isaacmarvel/runTracker/README.md

 # runTracker
-Need to: get nodemon working?
+Need to:
 design style,
-decide how data will be displayed, make api, make database/web server, display data from api on page.

-What data do I want to track?
-Have boxes for: time, distance, date.
-Maybe have a graph with data to track improvement.
+display data in graph
+put database in web server
+complete "about" page

 Design:
 Maybe have a free image of someone running, or an image of me running?
-Make sure "about" goes somewhere.

 Features:
 read and parse an external file into your app and display some data